muhme/joomla-branches-tester/README.md

   For example, using `https://github.com/Elfangor93/joomla-cms:mod_community_info`.
   In this case, exactly one version must be provided, and it should match the version of the given `joomla-cms` cloned repository.
-* The Docker `jbt-network`, used by all containers, defaults to IPv4.
-  To use IPv6, run the script with the `IPv6` option.
 * The optional `recreate` option is used to create or recreate one or multiple Joomla web server containers for the specified versions.
 Base containers and unnamed Joomla web server containers remain unchanged.
 * To see all options and values, use `scripts/create help`.